martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### &#xf06c; Branches
 A **&#xf06c; branch** is a special type of component in a system which tracks what has already happened (the order of activation of states).
 This allows authors to rewind the time or advance it forwards.
 Branches can also be saved and reloaded later.
 # NST Editor

+The NST Editor is the place where stories are edited and debugged.
+In the current version, it requires a working internet connection and an active &#xf1b7; Steam connection.
+Anonymous data is sent back to us only when the editor crashes, containing information related to the crash.

 ## Quick Start Guide
 In this guide we will create a simple branching story to demonstrate capabilities of the NST Editor.
 This story is called Spook's Adventures, and is also available on the &#xf1b7; Steam Workshop and is also showcased in some of the trailer videos.
 The main character (Spook) finds himself in a New York alley, chased by cops.
 He will have 3 choices.
 His choices will be: to charge the cops, to run for it eastwards, or to take the stairs inside an apartment.
 2 of the choices will lead to him being arrested in 2 different ways, and the third one will give Spook 2 additional choices.
 We will implement this mini story using the NST Editor.
 ### Creating Stories